 Personal information about both the adoptive parents and the birth parents is also generally not shared.

 There was a time when single-parent and teenage pregnancy was frowned upon.
 Unplanned pregnancies of this kind experienced enormous stigmas, and the attempts to hide them were great.

 It was common for a pregnant woman or young girl to leave town to have her baby, and then return after the birth of the baby.
-Hiding this type of pregnancy was of utmost importance from even close family and friends.
+Hiding this type of pregnancy was of utmost importance to even close family and friends.

-Closed adoptions involved such in-depth secrecy, birth parents would never know if their birth child was alright.
+Closed adoptions involved such in-depth secrecy, that birth parents would never know if their birth child was alright.
 There was no way to ever know what happened to the child they put up for adoption.

 Adoptees would grow up to eventually learn they were adopted and would have a natural longing to know who their birth parents were.
 There was no way to know where they came from or how to get in touch with their birth families.

 Even today with the change of times, adoptees from the older era who were children of a closed adoption have very difficult times accessing their adoption records.

-Open adoptions are most common these days, but most of those closed records from a while back remain closed still today.
+Open adoptions are most common these days, but most of those closed adoption records from a while back remain closed today.

 Contrary to a closed adoption, open adoptions take the secrecy and curiosity out of the adoption process.
 In an open adoption, birth parents do not have to wonder if the child they put up for adoption is okay, where they are, or how they are doing.

 The adopted child does not have to wonder where they came from and who their biological parents are.

 And the adoptive parents have the peace of mind knowing the open adoption they chose is benefiting all involved.

 What do you do, though, if the idea of an open adoption makes you as the adoptive parent feel a bit uncomfortable?
 Maybe even a bit insecure?